-For the current book I’m writing, the first title in the Ships in the Night series, her name didn’t come easily.
+For my recent historical romance in the Ships in the Night series, her name didn’t come easily.
 In fact, for weeks it didn’t come at all.
 The hero is largely influenced by a dear friend, whom I promised would one day play a starring role in a romance novel, and his name came in an instant.
 He would be Alexander and she would be.

 I had nothing.

 Worse than nothing, my heroine also has a nome de guerre, and so while I was looking for her real name, I was forever pondering just how to turn the proper British lady into a wild, sea-faring mercenary.
 I was coming up blank for weeks, and driving everyone I knew crazy for it.